Barcelona, Spain

 Essential Spanish

-If you’ve never studied Spanish before, you can take this introductory seminar taught intensively at the beginning of your summer session to complement the IFSA internship experience.
-By introducing key words and phrases in the classroom—and venturing out into the city to practice them—this class also provides insights into local customs and daily life in Barcelona.
+If you’ve never studied Spanish before, you can take this optional, introductory class in Spanish language and Catalan culture.
+By introducing key words and phrases and venturing out into the city to practice them, you’ll gain essential skills to communicate effectively and navigate in a new culture.
 (1 U.S. semester credit hour)

 Food Culture and Spanish Society